Akram-abdl/BookLibrary/README.md

 # Book Library 📚

 Welcome to the Book Library project!
-This is a Kotlin-based application that allows users to manage a library of books.
+This is a Kotlin-based application that allows users to manage a library of books made by Laurent Marechal and myself.

 ## Features 🚀